yWorks/yGuard/examples/README.md

 ```
 cd examples/example
-# copy the lib folder to the example including ALL of it's dependencies
+# copy the lib folder to the example including ALL of its dependencies
 # adjust the version in the build.xml
 ant -p  # for a list of available commands
 ant run # will directly run the obfuscated version